revilowaldow/BITC/Character Lore/Party/Vrindrilliax.md

 ***Infused Strikes.*** When another creature within 30 feet of the drake that it can see hits a target with a weapon attack, the drake infuses the strike with its essence, causing the target to take an extra `1d6` damage of the type determined by its Draconic Essence.
 ```
 ^statblock

+"The Sands call not the strong nor the wise, but those who understand the bond that ties true commarades.
+One never braves the sands alone.
+Only when you understand the true strength of such a bond will you be worthy of the Bounties of the Sands."